Sócrates: Death and tributes

-In 2011, Sócrates' health started to deteriorate.
-His use of alcohol has been linked to this.
-On 19 August 2011, he was admitted to the intensive care unit of the Albert Einstein Hospital in São Paulo with gastrointestinal bleeding secondary to portal hypertension and was discharged nine days later.
-The following month he spent 17 days in hospital with a liver ailment.
+In 2011, Sócrates' health began to deteriorate due to alcohol abuse.
+On 19 August 2011, he was admitted to the intensive care unit of the Albert Einstein Hospital in São Paulo with gastrointestinal bleeding secondary to portal hypertension (a complication of cirrhosis) and was discharged nine days later.
+The following month he spent 17 days in hospital with further complications of liver cirrhosis.

+He was known to being a heavy drinker and smoker during his playing days and beyond.
+He described alcohol as his "companion" and stated "Alcohol did not affect my career, in part because I never had the physical build to play this game.
+Soccer became my profession only when I was already 24.
+I was too thin and when I was young I did not have the opportunity to prepare myself physically for the sport."

 On 1 December 2011, he was hospitalised with food poisoning which developed into septic shock and he was put on life support.
 He died on 4 December 2011 at the age of 57.
-He was survived by his wife and six children.
 Brazilian president Dilma Rousseff paid tribute, saying Brazil had lost "one of its most cherished sons".
 She added: "On the field, with his talent and sophisticated touches, he was a genius.
 Off the pitch [...] he was active politically, concerned with his people and his country."

 Corinthians fans held up signs in tribute and there was a moment of silence before the team's match against Palmeiras (a 0–0 draw which secured Corinthians their first Brazilian title for six years).
 The result matched a professed desire of Sócrates, who had once stated his wish "to die on a Sunday when Corinthians won a trophy".
 Fiorentina held a minute's silence before their league match against Roma, and the players wore black armbands in tribute.
 Former Brazil striker Ronaldo tweeted: "Sad start to the day.
 Rest in peace Dr. Socrates."
-Zico called him "unique".
-Italy's Paolo Rossi described the death as "a piece of our history that's broken off and gone away".
-Garforth chairman Simon Clifford paid tribute to the "great grace" of Sócrates.
+Zico paid tribute to his former midfield partner, describing Sócrates as a "spectacular person" with "extraordinary intelligence".
+In his tribute to Sócrates, Italy's Paolo Rossi described the death as "a piece of our history that's broken off and gone away".
+Garforth chairman Simon Clifford praised the "great grace" of Sócrates.

 Legacy

 Pelé named Sócrates in the FIFA 100 list of the world's greatest living players in March 2004 and World Soccer named him one of 100 best footballers in history.
 In October 2008, he was inducted into the Pacaembu Brazilian Football Museum Hall of Fame.

-In 2022, France Football gave out the first edition of the Sócrates Award.
+In 2022, the magazine France Football (as part of its Ballon d'Or honours), together with Peace and Sport and the Socrates family, created the Sócrates Award, in his honour.
+The award is given to: "players who use their influence and resources to make a positive impact off the field.
+Every year, the award will identify the best actions in support of the community by committed champions."